Swayam-Ghimire/expense-track/README.md

 # Expense-Track
+## Status Completed

 A personal expense tracker built using Laravel and Livewire.
-It allows users to input their income, track expenses, monitor savings, and view trends through visual charts and historical data.
+It allows users to input their income, track expenses, monitor savings, and view trends through visual charts and historical data using chart js.

 ---

-## Features Completed
+## Features
 - **User Authentication**
   - Login/logout system implemented
   - Home/dashboard protected with middleware